ArchitectB93/ArchitectB93/README.md

 - 👋 Hi, I’m @ArchitectB93
 - 👀 I’m interested in Desktop or Mobile Apps/Blockchain tech.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript / React / Bootstrap / Python / Back end
 - 💞️ I’m looking to collaborate on various projects, not sure yet.
 - 📫 How to reach me ...